Waterblokey/cse15l-lab-reports/index.md

 ## Part 1 - Implementing StringServer
 <img width="288" alt="image" src="https://github.com/Waterblokey/cse15l-lab-reports/assets/118576768/a3ad778e-989d-48ef-93aa-c5a796af546d">
 <br />
-- In this example, the handleRequest method and the main method are called.
+- In this example, the `handleRequest` method and the `main` method are called.
 <br />
-- Main has a String parameter called args which is meant to take the port number, while handleRequest has a URI parameter called url which takes the URL up to the beginning of the path.
-In the screenshot provided, the value of main's parameter is 7127, since that is the port number, while the value of handleRequest's parameter is localhost:.
-There are also relevant values, including str, count, and strCount. str and strCount are initialized as "", while count is initialized to 0.
+- `main` has a `String` parameter called `args` which is meant to take the port number, while `handleRequest` has a `URI` parameter called `url` which takes the URL up to the beginning of the path.
+In the screenshot provided, the value of `main`'s parameter is 7127, since that is the port number, while the value of `handleRequest`'s parameter is localhost:.
+There are also relevant values, including `str`, `count`, and `strCount`. `str` and `strCount` are initialized as "", while `count` is initialized to 0.
 <br />
-- From this specific request, /add-message?s=Hello, str, count, strCount and url are changed. str is changed from "" to "Hello", count is changed from 0 to 1, strCount is changed from "" to "1", and url is changed to localhost:7127/add-message?s=Hello.
+- From this specific request, /add-message?s=Hello, `str`, `count`, `strCount` and `url` are changed. `str` is changed from "" to "Hello", `count` is changed from 0 to 1, `strCount` is changed from "" to "1", and `url` is changed to localhost:7127/add-message?s=Hello.
 <br />
 <br />

 <img width="359" alt="image" src="https://github.com/Waterblokey/cse15l-lab-reports/assets/118576768/21d40cc2-72dc-45fb-8054-89d799418ada">
 <br />
-- In This example, the handleRequest and main method are called again.
+- In this example, the `handleRequest` and `main` method are called again.
 <br />
-- Once again, the relevant arguments are args and url, while the relevant values are str, count and strCount. args remains 7127.
+- Once again, the relevant arguments are `args` and `url`, while the relevant values are `str`, `count` and `strCount`. `args` remains 7127.
 <br />
-- url changes from localhost:7127/add-message?s=Hello to localhost:7127/add-message?s=How are you?. str changes from "Hello" to "Hello\nHow are you?". count changes from 1 to 2, and strCount changes from "1" to "2"
+- `url` changes from localhost:7127/add-message?s=Hello to localhost:7127/add-message?s=How are you?. `str` changes from "Hello" to "Hello\nHow are you?". `count` changes from 1 to 2, and `strCount` changes from "1" to "2"
 <br />

 **Code for StringServer.java**